ivan-avalos/rekonq/README.md

 # Rekonq

-Strategy game in which you shall conquer to win.
+Rekonq is a strategy game in which you shall conquer to win.
+When a cell is conquered again by the opposite player, stays conquered permanently.
+The goal is to conquer most of the board.

 ## Run